Picture of a bookcase at a divorce and criminal defense law firm in Pinehurst, North Carolina

 Driving without insurance is a legal offense in North Carolina, and individuals may face legal consequences such as court appearances and potential civil liabilities, especially if they are involved in an accident while uninsured.

-While liability insurance is required to cover bodily injury and property damage that you may cause in an accident, and uninsured motorist coverage protects you if you're involved in a collision with an uninsured driver, these minimum requirements may still leave you vulnerable.
+While liability insurance is required to cover bodily injury and property damage that you may cause in an accident, and uninsured motorist coverage protects you if you’re involved in a collision with an uninsured driver, these minimum requirements may still leave you vulnerable.
+Uninsured motorist coverage is especially important if you are hit by an uninsured at fault driver, as it helps you seek compensation for your losses when the at fault driver failed to carry enough insurance.
+These additional coverages can help you recover damages in situations where the at-fault driver failed to provide sufficient coverage.

-- Comprehensive Coverage: Recommended for non-collision incidents like theft, vandalism, or natural disasters.
+Recommended for non-collision incidents like theft, vandalism, or natural disasters.

-- Collision Coverage: Advised to cover repair or replacement costs for your vehicle in case of a collision.
+Advised to cover repair or replacement costs for your vehicle in case of a collision.

-- Personal Injury Protection (PIP): Worth considering for medical expenses, lost wages, and related costs for you and your passengers, irrespective of fault.
+Worth considering for medical expenses, lost wages, and related costs for you and your passengers, irrespective of fault.

 Final Word: What Is Uninsured Motorist Coverage in North Carolina?